 Identity Provider Domains |

-Enter a list of trusted domains which you want to be identified as identity providers |
+Enter a list of trusted domains which you want to identify as identity providers |

 Sync user profile attributes at each login |